shadowed1/ChromeOS_PowerControl/README.md

 - Uses ectool's chargecontrol to toggle between normal or idle.
 - Check's ectool usbpdpower to identify which charge port is being used.
-- Check's BAT0/capacity to measure when to control chargecontrol.
+- Check's BAT0/capacity to measure when to toggle ectool's chargecontrol.
 - ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.
-- Battery charging limit is able to stay preserved during sleep
+- Charge limit is preserved during sleep.

 <br>